resource-watch/slate/source/includes/api/_subscriptions.md

 -------------- | ----------------------------------- | --------------
 400            | `<field>` required                  | You didn't provide one of the required fields.
 401            | Unauthorized                        | No valid token was provided in the request headers.

+### Defining the datasets

+You will need to provide the dataset ids to which your subscription will watch for updates.
+In order to do so, you'll need to provide one of two fields when creating a subscription:

+* `datasets` - this field is a simple array of dataset ids.
+Each dataset will be individually evaluated for updates, and it will trigger an email if the `subscriptionsQuery` returns greater than 0.
+* `datasetsQuery` is an alternative way of defining the datasets to subscribe: using this field, you have the advantage of being able to define a different threshold for sending the email (i.e. the email is sent if the `subscriptionQuery` returns a count greater than the threshold defined in the `datasetsQuery` object).
+For more details on the structure of the objects inside `datasetsQuery`, please check the [subscription model reference](/index-rw.html#subscription-reference).

 ### Customizing the geographic area for the subscription